GoogleChrome/web.dev/src/site/content/en/blog/hands-on-portals/index.md

 ---
-title: "Hands-on with Portals: seamless navigation on the Web"
+title: 'Hands-on with Portals: seamless navigation on the Web'
 subhead: |
   Learn how the proposed Portals API can improve your navigation UX.
 date: 2019-05-06
-updated: 2019-08-29
+updated: 2020-05-13
 authors:
   - uskay
 hero: hero.png